-The site was inspected in fine weather and light south easterly wind conditions.
-The fill area had six stockpiles of wood waste to be spread, and no unauthorised materials were found in any of these piles.
-The fill area was tidy and well-maintained.
-The tip face was stable, with no cracking or slumping evident.
-The pre-fill gully was well grassed with no sign of overland flow or sediment runoff at the time of the inspection.
+The site was inspected in overcast weather and light wind conditions.
+The fill area (Photo 1) had one small stockpile of sawdust to be spread, and the area was tidy and well-managed.
+The tip face appeared stable, with no cracking or slumping observed.
+No treated wood-waste or unauthorised material was found on the site.
+The pre-fill gully had been scraped clear of vegetation in preparation for future fill (Photo 2).
+The post-fill gully was tidy and well-vegetated, with no slumping or ponding.
+It was being grazed by small stock at the time of the inspection.